The Prophet of Islam and the Jews

 Introduction

 America is the land of opportunity, where people of different ethnicities and nationalities share a common land.
-Muslims and Jews have a better chance of understanding each other and participate in activities that would bring mutual benefits to both communities.
+Muslims and Jews have a better chance of understanding each other and participating in activities that mutually benefit both communities.

 Unlike the popular misconception, Islam is not a hostile religion.
-Acceptance, kindness, respect, and cooperation are principles revealed to Prophet Muhammad that determined his conduct with all people, especially the People of the Scripture for the common origin of the three faiths.
+For the common origin of the three faiths, acceptance, kindness, respect, and cooperation are principles revealed to Prophet Muhammad that determined his conduct with all people, especially the People of the Scripture.

-These principles led to the establishment of the constitution governing a pluralistic community in Medina, in the Arabian Peninsula, in the year 622 CE.
+These principles led to the establishment of the constitution governing a pluralistic community in Medina, in the Arabian Peninsula, in 622 CE.
 The Constitution of Medina is the first written civil and political law spelling out the freedom of worship, trade, and speech.
-It regulates community defense against its enemy and sets justice and goodness as the grounds of all issues and matters of life.
-Medina was inhabited by people of different faiths and nationalities: Jews, Muslims, Europeans, Africans, and Persians.
+It regulates community defense against its enemy and sets justice and goodness as the grounds for all issues and matters of life.
+People of different faiths and nationalities inhabited Medina: Jews, Muslims, Europeans, Africans, and Persians.

 This article discusses Jewish and Muslim historical events and Islamic principles relevant to the mutual benefits of Jews and Muslims.
 Furthermore, the divine laws and historical events prove acceptance, consideration, and collaboration are core Islamic principles.